List on Bids44 →

 ConditionPrice RangeWhat It Means

-Storage variants (e.g., 128GB vs. 256GB) can adjust these prices by ₹1,000-₹2,000.
+Keep in mind that higher storage variants (e.g., 256GB vs 128GB) can add ₹1,000-₹2,000 to these prices.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Oppo Reno 14 in 2026